Aedon

 - Admiral Dobrinia Verówa

 All the emotions, thoughts, feelings, dreams and memes of living sapients are reflected into reality in the Veil.
 Psychic organisms, such as Tylans and Diadochi shamans, can manipulate the Veil to affect things in realspace; Tylans steel themselves against Aedon's influence, with the assistance of their Pantheon, in order to avoid corruption, while Diadochi shamans worship Aedon and embrace corruption.
-Human psykhers that appear in most nations in the galaxy, such as Mechyrdia and Isarnareykk, are required to take psy-suppressants so they don't become possessed by a demon of Aedon.

 The symbol of Aedon